bajajritika26/Libas/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Monkey Mart
+# Libas

-Monkey Mart is an e-commerce platform built with [React](https://reactjs.org/) .
+Libas is an e-commerce platform built with [React](https://reactjs.org/) .
 It allows users to browse and purchase a variety of products online.

 ## Features